Minimally Invasive

-We’re dedicated to helping patients come back strong from spinal issues, utilizing next-generation technological advances, conservative approaches and the latest and most effective minimally-invasive procedures.
-From spinal fusion to ending the pain of a herniated disc, for minimally-invasive spinal surgery in Orange County, there’s just no place like Hoag.
-For a surgical consultation or second opinion, contact Hoag today at 949-764-1411 or through our online form.
+We’re dedicated to helping patients come back strong from spinal issues, utilizing next-generation technological advances, conservative approaches and the latest and most effective minimally invasive procedures.
+From spinal fusion to ending the pain of a herniated disc, for minimally invasive spinal surgery contact the Spine Institute today at 949-764-1411 or through our online form.

-Read on for what you need to know about minimally-invasive spinal surgery, including specific types and conditions that can be treated and the many benefits of utilizing less-invasive techniques.
+Read on to learn about minimally invasive spinal surgery, including the specific types and conditions that can be treated and the many benefits of utilizing less-invasive techniques.

 Minimally invasive spinal surgery is a type of surgery that uses short incisions, insertable cameras and small, specialized instruments to access and correct problems with the spine, including the vertebral column, spinal discs and surrounding soft tissue.